-Designed for a variety of audiences, the range of works ensures that there is something to enchant all ages and allows for a shared experience or individual contemplation.
+Launched in 2025, NetPark is the World’s first Digital Art Park and a new, permanent visitor attraction for Southend.
+Fifteen engaging and playful artworks and stories take you on different journeys around the park.
+Designed for a variety of audiences, the range of works ensures that there is something to enchant all ages and allows for a shared experience or individual reflection.

 “In all the years I have lived in the area – including the years I lived practically opposite the park – I’ve never just sat there in such a mindful way as that.”